j-schreiber/js-sf-cli-security-audit/messages/policyclassifications.md

 Allows to modify all parts of the app, including security settings.

+# ModifyMetadata

+Allows to modify all parts of the app, including security settings.

+# Packaging2

+General permissions for 2nd generation packages.

-# Packaging
+# InstallPackaging

-Allows to create, manage and install packages.
+Install unlocked and managed packages.

+# Packaging2PromoteVersion

+Promote 2nd generation packages for distribution and install on production orgs.

+# Packaging2Delete

+Delete versions of 2nd generation packages.

 # ViewSetup